-Dr. Tomo Tarui, a Principal Investigator at the Mother Infant Research Institute at Tufts Medical Center, Pediatric Neurologist and Director of the Baby Neurology Program at the Tufts Children's Hospital, was awarded five years of mentored support from the National Institute of Child Health and Human Development (NICHD) for his research on the prenatal diagnosis of brain malformations.
+Dr. Tomo Tarui, a Principal Investigator at the Mother Infant Research Institute at Tufts Medical Center, Pediatric Neurologist and Director of the Baby Neurology Program at the Tufts Medical Center, was awarded five years of mentored support from the National Institute of Child Health and Human Development (NICHD) for his research on the prenatal diagnosis of brain malformations.

 Receipt of a K23 grant, “Prenatal diagnosis of brain malformations: improving assessment of prognosis,” is a significant achievement in itself, in the highly competitive funding atmosphere at the NIH.
 Moreover, it is a career milestone in Dr. Tarui’s path towards becoming an independent clinical investigator.

 The goal of this study is to develop novel fetal neuroimaging and genetic diagnostic technologies for brain malformations that are detected in fetuses by second trimester prenatal ultrasound examination.
 Findings from this study will develop better ways to understand the long-term prognosis for fetuses that are identified as having brain malformations.
 The data will also be used to ultimately develop novel fetal treatments that could potentially improve neurodevelopmental outcomes in these affected children.

 A Novel imaging technology with Fetal MRIs for 3-D Images of the Brain